smartems/smartems/docs/sources/reference/templating.md

 of each repeated panel so that the whole row is filled.
 Currently, you cannot mix other panels on a row with a repeated panel.

-Set `Max per row` to tell grafana how many panels per row you want at most.
+Set `Max per row` to tell smartems how many panels per row you want at most.
 It defaults to *4* if you don't set anything.

 By choosing `vertical` the panels will be arranged from top to bottom in a column.
 The width of the repeated panels will be the same as of the first panel (the original template) being repeated.